 In the Guide to Individual Models section of this Owner's Manual is a listing of the locations of gauges and switches for the various model instrument panels.
 Operators should match up these listings with the actual panel.
+However, MasterCraft was undertaking a significant re-design of the instrument panels and some gauges and switches may be located in positions other than those identified in the listing.
 Prior to boating, owners and operators should also review and understand the following section regarding the boat's electrical components and operations through the battery or batteries, as well as the circuit breaker system.
 A thorough understanding of these systems is critical to avoiding potential issues that may arise during an outing.
+MasterCraft strongly recommends reviewing all instrumentation with your authorized MasterCraft dealer prior to operating the boat for the first time, and consulting with the dealer at any time an operator is uncertain about instrumentation locations or operations!